interstate-labs/solana-l2/How Sequencer Works.md

 - Blocks are built in the createBlock() function in sequencer.go

-In order to create a new block, first create the header: the sequencer gets these inputs to make a block
+the sequencer gets these inputs to make a block

     func ProduceBlockAdvanced(